 Black-hat techniques, in contrast, may deliver faster results with less effort, but you risk having your entire site penalized or de-listed by search engines.
 Avoid the following:

-Too few, too many, good, bad, toxic?
+How many backlinks should a website have?
+Do you have too few, too many, good, bad, toxic?
 It’s time to figure out backlinks.
-Download this ebook and learn how to build a link strategy that gets you ranking.
+Download this ebook and learn how to build a backlink strategy that gets you ranking.

 Tools To Monitor Your Backlink Profile